‘Vanderpump Rules’ Cast Celebrates Tom Sandoval’s Birthday With Gushy Social Media Posts

 — Jax (@mrjaxtaylor) July 7, 2018

-Later Taylor shared a video and photo sharing rum and cigars with the birthday boy.
+Later, Taylor shared a video and photo sharing rum and cigars with the birthday boy.
 Schwartz was also present, alongside SUR manager Peter Madrigal.
 Cameras could be seen in the video, confirming Sandoval’s birthday celebration would be seen on Season 7 of Vanderpump Rules.

 The hit reality series will return to Bravo next year.